 The Guide 10 has a dedicated power cord from the solar panel and fits neatly inside the back pocket.

-The kit comes with a 12V cable, a USB cable and the AAA battery insert for the Guide 10 Plus.
+The kit comes with a 12V cable, a USB cable, and the AAA battery inserts for the Guide 10 Plus.

-It should be noted that if you buy the Nomad 7 by itself, it does not store power.
-You can still charge devices and other USB battery packs from it but the Nomad 7 is only a solar panel and contains no batteries.
+It should be noted that if you buy the Nomad 7 alone, it does not store power.
+You can still charge devices and other USB battery packs from it, but the Nomad 7 is only a solar panel with no batteries.

 Charge times for items attached to the Nomad 7 are 2-4 hours for the Guide 10 and 1-3 hours for a phone.
 The Guide 10 can also charge from a USB port which takes about 8 hours.